Navigate home logo

 The same amount of power needed to operate these plants will be fed back into the grid in the form of renewable energy.
 You can learn about the desalination process here.

-Keep up to date with the Alkimos Seawater Desalination Project, the plan and its development on our project page.
+To stay up to date with the Alkimos Seawater Desalination Project, please visit our project page.

 Visit project page